1broseidon/configmanager/README.md

 ## Project Description

-`configmanager-go` is a robust and flexible configuration management library for Go applications.
+`configmanager` is a robust and flexible configuration management library for Go applications.
 It provides a unified interface for loading configuration data from various sources, including:

 - JSON, YAML, TOML, and INI files
 - Environment variables